 In addition, while I usually cut the meat into bite-sized pieces, you can still choose to cook it using whole parts.
 Cutting it into tidbits is great when throwing a huge party while using whole parts is perfect for a fancy dinner.

 Either way, this Baked Hawaiian Chicken with pineapple recipe will never disappoint you.
 Transport your friends and family on a trip to tropical beaches with this very straightforward recipe.

 How long do you marinate chicken breasts?

 It doesn’t take much time to fully marinate chicken breasts.
 When whole, you can let it soak up the marinade mixture for about two hours.

 - Prep the coating.
-Place cornstarch and eggs in separate bowls.
-Whisk the eggs until combined.
-Cut the meat into bite-sized pieces and season.
+Next, place cornstarch and eggs in separate bowls.
+Then, whisk the eggs until combined.
+Cut the meat into bite-sized pieces and season with salt and pepper.
 Dip the meat in the cornstarch and then the eggs.
 Make sure to coat evenly.

 - Cook.
 Heat a nonstick pan over medium heat.
 Pour vegetable oil and when properly hot, cook the chicken.
 Don’t place all pieces in one batch.
 Try to leave some space in between the pieces and cook until golden-brown on all sides.

-- Combine sauce mixture.
-In another bowl, combine the following ingredients: pineapple juice, orange juice, lime juice, lime zest, brown sugar, soy sauce, rice vinegar, minced garlic, cornstarch, chopped red bell pepper, and pineapple tidbits.
+- Combine the sauce ingredients.
+In another large bowl, combine the following ingredients: pineapple juice, orange juice, lime juice, lime zest, brown sugar, soy sauce, rice vinegar, minced garlic, cornstarch, chopped red bell pepper, and pineapple tidbits.

 - Bake.
 Once the meat is done, place it in the prepared baking pan.
 Pour the sauce evenly and top it with bell peppers and pineapple.
 Bake for an hour.